-- understand conceptual frameworks drawn from Accounting, Risk Management, Economics, Quantitative Method and Law to the analysis of investment and corporate finance issues.
+- Apply conceptual frameworks drawn from Accounting, Risk Management, Economics, Quantitative Method and Law to the analysis of investment and corporate finance issues.

-- solve asset management/corporate finance problems as they present themselves in real-life situations.
+- Solve asset management/corporate finance/ energy and enironmental economics problems as they present themselves in real-life situations.

-- A total of 36 credits are required for the Master of Finance (Investment Management) award.
+- A total of 36 credits are required for the Master of Finance (Financial Economics in Energy and Environment) award.

 - A Bachelor's degree from a recognized university, preferably with at least a second-class lower division honor, or equivalent; AND

 - A minimum score of 600 (Total, Verbal, and Quantitative Scores) in the Graduate Management Admissions Test (GMAT) OR a minimum score of 600 (or its equivalence under the revised General Test) in both Verbal Reasoning and Quantitative Reasoning in Graduate Record Examinations (GRE).

 If you are not a native speaker of English, and your Bachelor’s degree or equivalent qualification was awarded by an institution at which the medium of instruction is not English, you are expected to fulfill the University's minimum English language requirement for admission.

 Suitable candidates may be invited to attend admission interviews.

 Local students: The tuition fee is HK$190,800 per programme

 Non-local students: The tuition fee is HK$255,600 per programme